Rumpunzel/rpg-thingy/playing-the-game/assets/fight.md

 ferocious: "- **Ferocious:** When attacking, increase your effort by **1** for each **6** you roll."

-ranged: "- **Ranged:** Reduce morale damage you take by this asset's quality rating."
+ranged: "- **Ranged:** When attacking, you do not suffer morale damage but your opponent may defend with Maneuver instead of Fight."

 reach: "- **Reach:** When you create a [Boon](../../character/boons) with Maneuver, it becomes [Enduring](../../character/boons#enduring-boons--banes)."